Climdyn/qgs/documentation/notes/joss_paper/paper.md

 The first two models are heavily truncated systems (3-variable) describing the very large synoptic-scale dynamics of the single-component atmosphere, that neglect the interaction with other components of the climate system and with smaller scales.
 The third one is based on heuristic assumptions that lead to unrealistic features like spatial anti-correlation.

-Truncated spectral quasi-geostrophic models of the atmosphere offer better representations of the dry atmospheric dynamics.
+Truncated spectral quasi-geostrophic models of the atmosphere offer better representations of the dry atmospheric dynamics [@V2017].
 The dynamics thus obtained allow to identify typical features of the atmospheric circulation, such as blocked and zonal circulation regimes, and low-frequency variability.
 However, these models are less often considered in literature, despite their demonstration of realistic behavior.